Pixel 3 XL vs. iPhone XS Max vs. Note 9 vs. LG V40

 The storage space wars

 Even just a few years ago, a 64-gigabyte repository of storage was pretty standard.
 Now, times have changed.
-LG and Google offer you 64GB to start with.
-Samsung's Galaxy Note 9 offers you 128GB at its lowest price, or you can pay more for 512GB.
+LG and Google offer you 64GB just to start with.
+Samsung's Galaxy Note 9 ups the ante to 128GB at its lowest price, or you can pay more for 512GB.
 That doesn't even include the 512GB of external storage you can add with a microSD card.

 Apple, meanwhile, gives the iPhone XS Max three storage options: 64GB, 256GB and 512GB, with no expandable storage.
-So although LG's V40 ThinQ does let you expand up to 2 terabytes (in theory; 512GB cards top out the market right now), the total falls behind Samsung's largest capacity.
-Google, meanwhile, tops out at 128GB total, though it gives you unlimited photos storage online with Google Photos.
+So although LG's V40 ThinQ does let you expand up to 2 terabytes (in theory; the microSD card market tops out at 512GB right now), the total falls behind Samsung's largest capacity.
+Google, meanwhile, maxes out at 128GB total, though it gives you unlimited photo storage online with Google Photos.

 Total storage capacity: Pixel 3 XL vs. LG V40, Note 9, iPhone XS Max